Skip to content

 Steps

-1. Write text data (file names, note data, etc.) inside text define
+1. Write text data (in the form destination value; — file names, note data, etc.) inside text define

-3. Send auto to automatically output each line in order
+3. Send auto to output each line automatically in order, following the leading number (milliseconds)

 5. Send line 0 to return to the first line